GiorgiaCandiani91/Operations-Analytics/README.md

 1. Leave the Date Timestamps for when the touchpoint is assigned to a status and when the Agent starts working on it
 2. Create an aggregated version in DBT for reporting on a daily level with the main KPIs already computed
+3. Implement a DBT test to spot missing values for fields that shouldn't be empty (i.e. resolution time)
-3. Display the trend of main KPIs in a dashboard shared with the main Stakeholders
+4. Display the trend of main KPIs in a dashboard shared with the main Stakeholders